geksiong/gs-garden/projects/raspberry-pi-pico-learning.md

 - The readings in centre position do vary over time, so need to implement a dead zone to avoid jitter
 - Connect the power to 3V3 only, otherwise you may destroy the analog inputs

 **TODO**:
 - Dead zone and calibration
 - https://forum.banana-pi.org/t/bpi-picow-s3-use-a-dual-axis-joystick-circuitpython/14260

+### Analog Microphone

+Adafruit sells an I2S microphone, as well as a 'normal' analog microphone, but for some reason CircuitPython currently only supports an I2S MEMS PDM microphone.

+Since there is no support currently for an I2S mic, I tried using an analog mic based on the MAX4466.
+It's supposed to be worse than the I2S one.

+Th mic comes with an adjustable gain pot.
+I was able to get some samples from the mic via the `analogbufio` library, and the output does look like it varying with the frequencies.
+However, the output appears to be quite noisy no matter how I adjust the gain.

+There's a catch with the CircuityPython API to note.
+Most pins you just grab and don't need to release, but with the `BufferedIn` API I found out I can't simply reuse it - I have to `deinit` the pin once I capture my samples, and call `BufferedIn` again the next time to setup the pin for recording.

 ### Multiplexer